China launches first Mars mission

 It said the probe consists of three parts - the orbiter, the lander and the rover -and they will separate in Mars orbit.
 The orbiter will remain in the orbit for scientific operations and to relay signals while the lander-rover combination makes an autonomous descent and landing.

-China aims to catch up with India, the US, Russia and the EU to reach the red planet.
+China aims to catch up with India, the US, Russia and the European Union to reach the red planet.

+"The triple-task expedition of Tianwen-1 marks another milestone in China's aerospace science and technology development, as well as a fresh daring adventure in the country's long march of outer space exploration following its lunar program and the endeavour to build a space station," the state-run media commented.

+In a paper last week, the scientific team behind Tianwen-1 said the probe is "going to orbit, land and release a rover all on the very first try, and coordinate observations with an orbiter.
+No planetary missions have ever been implemented in this way."

 China in recent years has emerged as a major space power with manned space missions and landing a rover in the dark side of the moon.
 It is currently building a space station of its own.